NewAlexandria/vim.ana/README.md

 1. To see a [list of all mappings](https://github.com/NewAlexandria/vim.ana#leader-and-unite-mappings) in the .vimrc group - type: `<leader>L` *([which should be `\L`](https://github.com/NewAlexandria/vim.ana/blob/master/.vim/plugin/ide.rc.vim#L89-L103))*
 2. To see a list of all the mappings from plugings, vimrc, etc. - type: `:map`
+3. If you have troubles with *dein*, you can install [dein command aliases](https://github.com/haya14busa/dein-command.vim).

 **dbext**, the DB browser, [has a great tutorial, here](http://mutelight.org/dbext-the-last-sql-client-youll-ever-need)